Last Update:2025/04/21

 2.1 Email address system

-In DC Mail, you can use three types of addresses.
-All of these emails will arrive at the same mailbox.
-Note that, the storage capacity for the mailbox, including Google Drive MyDrive, is 25GB.
+In DCMail, you can use three types of addresses.
+The mailbox is the same for all these addresses.
+Note that, the storage capacity for the mailbox, including MyDrive of Google Drive, is 25GB.
 (There is no issue with use even if the storage capacity exceeds 25GB.
 However, there are restrictions, such as data cannot be newly saved once the storage capacity exceeds 100GB.)

 スライド